GodisNanu/se_project_aroundtheus/README.md

 Validation, popups, buttons, card rendering,smooth transtitions, cursors, mouse clicks, and various event listeners are implemented in this project

 This project was refactored using OOP to update to a more comprehensible file structure.

+Destructuring was used and classes were created in order to conform to the principles of OOP.

 **Tech**